ottop/swayconfig/README.md

 ## How to use

-1. Install referenced software: kitty, sirula and grim.
+1. Install referenced software: kitty (terminal), sirula (app menu) and grim (screenshot tool).
 Alternatively, change the configs to utilize other software.
 2. Put the sway config file in the directory ~/.config/sway/
 3. If you want to use the wallpaper, place it in ~/Pictures/wallpapers or change the path in the config file appropriately.
 4. Change everything else that you may need to change (particularly input and output settings).